hardisj/erinsaudiocorner/content/english/loudspeakers/Dutch_Dutch_8c.md

 The Dutch & Dutch 8c is an "all in one" product.
 It features a built-in amplifier with DSP allowing the user to tailor the speaker to their own tonal desires (bass, mid and treble adjustments).
 The 8c is also designed to integrate with Room EQ Wizard for room equalization.
 This feature works very well and is very easy to navigate and implement.
 The speaker connects to your network via wired ethernet cable.
 Once connected you can access the speaker's DSP, volume control, source selection (analog/AES), etc. via your web browser.
 It is really quite easy and convenient.

+Current street price for a pair of these speakers is approximately $12,500 USD.

 I have taken the liberty of providing a screenshot of the technical specs from the manufacturer's page, provided below:

 <img align="left" src="https://www.dl.dropboxusercontent.com/s/syi4m02fgg7cs0h/specs.png?dl=0" alt="specs" width="80%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />